 - Requesting Forgiveness: Once we have showed our sincerity, compassion, and empathy then saying the simple words; ‘will you forgive me?’ can help with the healing process and offer a smooth transition into the next positive future steps.

 Feel free to explore this fun Love language Quiz.

 If we can’t forgive ourselves or forgive others then it is hard for us to understand why others should forgive us.
-What are the 8 steps to forgiveness?
+Once you’ve accepted the apology languages, you can learn the 8 steps to forgiveness.

 - Identify: Here we want to identify people or a person who has hurt us.

 - Describe the betrayal: How did this action hurt you?
 How did you feel?
 Did their actions cause you to view the world differently?
 For example did you lose faith or change your beliefs on everyone in the world based on the person who hurt you?

 - Their Pain: Assess the person who hurt you.
 Assess what may have caused them to become that person.
 People who cause suffering, act out in aggression and other negative forms are deeply unhappy individuals.
 Did they have a challenging childhood?
 They are unhappy themselves.

 - Compassion: This powerful statement can help; ‘I wish you love and happiness, I am walking away from this situation.’
 This statement can help put you in a positive state and you maturely detach yourself from the other individual.
 You wish them no harm and you will walk away and create the happiness you deserve.
 You may say this statement privately to yourself and it can help you heal the way you view them and the relationship with the actions they took to cause you pain.

 - Take Responsibility: Choose to own your pain and take action to heal that pain.
 We do not wish to cause suffering to others and we must work through our pain.

 - Actually Decide to Forgive: Once we have created a place of compassion and chosen to take responsibility we can decide to forgive.
 Say this to yourself privately and choose to forgive the individual at hand.